Banister Fletcher: Life

-Fletcher was born and died in London, where he trained at King's College and University College.
+Fletcher was born in London, where he trained at King's College and University College.
 He joined his father's practice in 1884, also studying at the Royal Academy Schools, the Architectural Association, and the École des Beaux-Arts, Paris.
 He became a partner in 1889, and on his father's death in 1899 took over the practice, which continued to be called Banister Fletcher & Sons.
 Fletcher worked closely with his younger brother Herbert Phillips Fletcher (1872–1916) as well as his father.
 Herbert was also a partner in the family firm and they wrote some books together.
 He was "regarded as a minor figure in the modernist movement" in his early career, and generally preferred to write rather than design.